-Dr. Timothy P. White is Chancellor Emeritus of the California State University, one of the largest and most diverse systems of higher education in the United States.
-During his tenure as the seventh chancellor to lead the CSU, White was a champion of inclusive excellence and student success, and a proponent of bringing individualized education to scale through the expansion of proven best practices.
+Dr. Timothy P. White is chancellor emeritus of the California State University, one of the largest and most diverse systems of higher education in the United States.
+During his tenure as the seventh chancellor to lead the CSU, Dr. White was a champion of inclusive excellence and student success, and a proponent of bringing individualized education to scale through the expansion of proven best practices.

 Dr. White also led the CSU in the implementation of Graduation Initiative 2025, an ambitious systemwide plan to increase graduation rates, decrease time to degree and eliminate achievement gaps for all students by recruiting more faculty, hiring more advisors and student-support staff, providing new tools and adding thousands of classes over the next decade.

 Prior to joining the CSU, Dr. White held senior academic and administrative positions at the University of Michigan, Oregon State University, University of Idaho, and at University of California campuses in Berkeley and Riverside.

 Dr. White deeply believes in and is a product of California's Master Plan for Higher Education, having pursued his higher education from Diablo Valley Community College, Fresno State, California State University, East Bay and the University of California, Berkeley.
 Like many CSU students and alumni, Dr. White was the first in his family to attend college and earn a degree.